What would you do if someone screamed, “You’re a Dumb F#cker!” And, then went on to yell, “I have no respect for you!”

 3.)
 Junior was born on third base and will lie to convince you that he hit a home run.
 Although he is the Janitor’s son, the rest of the world recognizes him for what he is — a Post Turtle. (click the hyperlink — it’s a good story)

 Nothing New Under The Sun

 However, regarding the common theme woven within the three episodes at the beginning of this presentation disrespect is a character flaw.
 And, the way these Stories end is never pleasant.

 In the vernacular, the ship hit the sand when 42 young men decided to have great sport with Elisha.
-They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more than sticks and stones).
+They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more).
 They received immediate consequences for their disrespect.

 Introduction To A Narcissist

 A narcissist’s weapon of choice is often verbal — by slander, lies, playing the victim (in flipped tales of who was the victim and who was the abuser), gossip, rage, verbal abuse, and intentional infliction of emotional pain.

 Think of direct, clear communication (The Truth) — especially when it is about the manipulation itself — as the psychological equivalent to holding up a cross to a vampire.
 Most manipulators recoil in the face of being “busted,” and the air goes out of the pressure they are trying to create just as easily as it escapes a punctured balloon.